When you suffer injuries in a Florida car accident, bills can start rapidly piling up.

 How Long Does It Take to Get a Settlement Check from a Florida Car Accident?

 Florida law regulates the settlement check timeline in Florida.
 Once you agree to a settlement in writing, the insurance company must tender payment within 20 days unless both parties agree to a different date.
 Insurance adjusters can state that payment is conditional on signing a release of all claims.

 Failure to pay within the agreed or legal timeframe means the insurance company could be responsible for paying interest.
 Florida law allows you to collect 12% interest per year from the date of settlement.

 If the insurance company first requires a release of all claims, interest doesn’t start accruing until the executed release is returned.

 How Can You Speed Up Your Insurance Claim?

 There isn’t necessarily a reliable method for speeding up your case.
 Every injury claim is different.
 What may work in one case won’t necessarily work for another one.
-One of the best things you can do is hire a skilled Florida car accident attorney.
+One of the best things you can do is hire a skilled Hudson car accident attorney.

 Your attorney knows how to obtain evidence, negotiate with the insurance company, talk with witnesses, hire experts, and more.
 Having an experienced legal advocate on your side can also streamline the Florida insurance settlement process.